V-Sekai/manuals/index.md

 ## Collaborative effort

-Social vr has a huge scope and we piggyback on hundreds of Godot Engine contributors.
+Social vr is a huge scope and we piggyback on hundreds of Godot Engine contributors.

 There has already been over 100+ V-Sekai PRs merged into Godot Engine core.